 - Focus on accuracy over attempts

-- Analyze each mock DILR section in detail
+- Analyse each mock DILR section in detail

 - Maintain a DILR journal to track the types and logic used